Tom Cruise Relationship News: Vanessa Kirby Not To Be Mrs. Cruise

 One rumor which has been making headlines involves stunning actress Vanessa Kirby.
 The pair were first linked following the beginning of filming the latest installment of the Mission Impossible franchise.
 Kirby, who now stars in the Netflix series The Crown, on which she plays Princess Margaret, has spoken out on the claims about her supposed relationship with Cruise.

 ‘There’s literally zero truth in it,” Kirby stated, as the Daily Mail relays.
-The actress went on to share that she been happily in a relationship for two years now and that she is not about to become the forth wife to Tom Cruise.
+The actress went on to share that she been happily in a relationship for two years now and that she is not about to become the fourth wife to Tom Cruise.
 Luckily, she and her boyfriend have maintained a sense of humor about the rumors.

 “The rumors came out after I’d met Tom, once, in a roomful of people.
 We hadn’t started filming, and all of a sudden we’re getting married!
 It’s so bizarre.
 My boyfriend found it hilarious,” Kirby added.